OutSystems/docs-howtos/src/front-end/ext-rb-create-styled-dialogs/ext-rb-create-styled-dialogs.md

 ---
-summary: Learn how you can customize dialog messages in Reactive Web Apps.
+summary: Learn how to create animated and styled dialog messages in OutSystems 11 (O11) using JavaScript libraries and custom blocks.
 tags:
 guid: 34f82c63-eff4-49e6-82fb-0958e13dddf7
 locale: en-us